PedroOctavioSNV/pong-unity/README.md

 # 🕹️ PongU

-**PongU**A modern remake of the classic arcade Pong game. </br> Built in Unity as a minimalist portfolio piece, this remake reimagines Pong with clean visuals, responsive controls, and smooth gameplay.
+A modern remake of the classic arcade Pong game. </br>
+Built in Unity as a minimalist portfolio piece, this remake reimagines Pong with clean visuals, responsive controls, and smooth gameplay.

 ---